xobotyi/react-scrollbars-custom/README.md

 ### PROPS

-You can pass any HTMLElement props to the component - they'll be respectfully passed to the holder element/renderer.
+You can pass any HTMLDivElement props to the component - they'll be respectfully passed to the holder element/renderer.

 **createContext** _`:boolean`_ = undefined
 Whether to create context that will contain scrollbar instance reference.